What is a Roth IRA?

 In addition, you can withdraw your direct contributions at any time without penalty, as these funds have already been taxed.
-You can begin withdrawing earnings at age 59½, but, unlike with other self-directed IRAs, you are not required to take distributions at any age.
+You can begin withdrawing earnings at age 59½, but, unlike Traditional IRAs, you are not required to take distributions at any age.

 An individual can open and make contributions to a Roth IRA if both of the following requirements are met: